jwizard-bot/jwizard-api/docker/README.md

 # JWizard API

 JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
-This repository contains an API used by the web client to manage guilds, playlists, and remotely invoke Discord commands using its own protocol based on WebSocket and RabbitMQ message queue.
+This image contains an API used by the web client to manage guilds, playlists, and remotely invoke Discord commands using its own protocol based on WebSocket and RabbitMQ message queue.

 [Webpage](https://jwizard.pl)